enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/graph-algorithms/bellman-ford-algorithm.md

 ---
 ## Quiz

-headline: which algorithm is to be use in the following scenario?
+headline: which algorithm is to be used in the following scenario?

 question: |
   Suppose we have an undirected, complete, weighted (real numbers) graph.